Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 Now, these are two separate decisions:

 A note on buyer agent compensation: While you’re no longer required to offer it, most sellers in competitive markets still choose to offer something.
+A February 2026 survey of 533 agents nationwide, including 27 in Illinois, put the average Illinois buyer’s agent fee at 2.72%.
 Buyer agents steer their clients toward listings, and competitive compensation helps attract more showings and offers.
-The right amount depends on your market, timeline, and pricing strategy—your agent can help you decide what makes sense.
+The right amount depends on your market, timeline, and pricing strategy.
+At Net Gain Realty this stays the seller’s decision on every listing, and the flat $1,995 listing fee does not change with it.

 The key shift is transparency and control.
 You now see exactly what you’re paying for listing services versus buyer agent incentives, and you can adjust each independently.